ldl2811/Alteryx_projects/Populating pptx files/readme.md

 ![mapping table](https://raw.githubusercontent.com/lb930/Alteryx_projects/main/Populating%20pptx%20files/01%20Screenshots/Mapping_table.JPG)

-5. Each slide is stored as .xml file in \ppt\slides.
-Import each slide you want to populate into Alteryx using .csv as data type.
+5. Each slide is stored as .xml file in 03_Template\ppt\slides.
+Import each slide you want to populate into Alteryx using .csv as data type in the 'File Format' field.

 * Uncheck 'First row contains field names'
 * Use a pipe | as delimiter
 * Set the string length to something very long such as 2540000
 * Change the code page to Unicode UTF-8